Amy Tryon: Rolex Kentucky incident and abuse allegations

 At the Rolex Kentucky cross-country on April 28, 2007, Amy Tryon continued to ride for approximately 30 seconds after her horse, Le Samurai, had sustained what later proved to be a fatal injury.
-Despite the horse being visibly lame, Tryon chose to jump the final fence, which worsened the injury, making it irreparable.
-Following the incident, Tryon was found guilty of abuse due to her actions.
+Few equestrian events have garnered the kind of emotion that was elicited after the Rolex Kentucky cross-country on April 28, when Amy Tryon jumped the last fence and completed approximately the final 30 seconds of the course after her mount, Le Samurai, had sustained what later proved to be a fatal injury.